myferr/al/docs/privacy.md

 ## 4. Data Retention

+* Messages and embeddings used in the RAG system are stored persistently in the local MongoDB database.
-* Conversation logs are stored in a file (`memory.jsonl`) and persist until manually deleted by the bot host.
+* Data is retained until manually removed by the bot operator or via a bot-provided deletion command (if implemented).
-* If you are not the host of the bot, you should contact the server owner or bot operator regarding locally stored data.
+* If you are not the host of the bot, you should contact the server owner or bot operator regarding stored data.

 ## 5. Your Rights

 * Since Al stores data locally, the bot operator is responsible for managing that data.
-* If you’d like your stored messages or data removed, contact the server owner or whoever runs the instance of the bot.
+* If you would like your stored data (including message history or embeddings) to be removed, please contact the server owner or the person running the instance of the bot.

 ## 6. Security

-* Data is stored in plaintext and is not encrypted.
+* Data is stored in plaintext within a local MongoDB instance.
-* Hashed user IDs are used to reduce the risk of identifying users.
+* Hashed user IDs are used to minimize identifiability.
-* It is the responsibility of the bot host to secure the server or machine where Al is running.
+* It is the responsibility of the bot host to secure the device and database where Al is running, including access controls and system-level security.

 ## 7. Changes to this Policy